FabianoManetti/electric_cars_prediction/README.md

 features as input to our regression prediction model: `Power`, `Torque`, `Drive_Type`, `Battery_Capacity`, `Gross_Weight`, `Load_Capacity`, `Tire_Size`, `Max_Speed` and `Boot_Capacity`.
 As we previously
-concluded, the other features either have multicollinearity or were already represented by the chosen ones.
+concluded, the other features either had multicollinearity or were already represented by the chosen ones.

 ## Standardizing data

-Before the process of training we need to perform stardardization of the features, so that we **prevent features with wider ranges from dominating others**.
-For this purpose, we’ll take the mean and standard deviation from the training set and use them to stardardize both, the training and test set.
+Before the process of training we needed to perform stardardization of the features, so that we **prevented features with wider ranges from dominating others**.
+For this purpose, we took the mean and standard deviation from the training set and used them to stardardize both, the training and test set.

 ## Choosing and training models